Design:

 Why is it so important?

 Important choices when we are designing.
 This includes choices on the business model, materials, aesthetics and functionality of elements, but also interactions of people and systems.
 For example, what is our business model: Selling more physical products or creating access, services and experiences addressing the true needs (with materials and products only being circulated to achieve that objective)?
 When it comes to data: How is information shared and circulated to be nutritious to all stakeholders and to enable better designs with every iteration?
 In the case of physical products: What is our relationship with materials?
 How are different particles, parts and products combined into functional units that address specific needs, and how easily they can be circulated, reused, repaired, refurbished, or disassembled?
 Screws or glues?
+These crucial choices radiate across the entire system, affecting sourcing, production, and how we use things.
+Importantly, they also determine ‘what happens next’ and what is possible after something has been used.
+Does it become waste?
+Or can it be part of a circular economy, where waste is designed out, and materials are destined for one valuable application after another?

 It’s hard to reverse the impacts of design decisions.
 We can’t unscramble an omelette.
 Design decisions often lead to long-term investments that lock us into a certain model for years to come.
-The European Commission estimates that “over 80% of all product-related environmental impacts are determined during the design phase of a product3
+The European Commission estimates that “over 80% of all product-related environmental impacts are determined during the design phase of a product”3.

 What is circular design?